ceph/ceph/doc/rados/operations/cache-tiering.rst

 two main scenarios:

-- **writeback** mode: When admins configure tiers with ``writeback`` mode, Ceph clients write data to the cache tier and receive an ACK from the cache tier.
-  In time, the data written to the cache tier migrates to the storage tier and gets flushed from the cache tier.
-Conceptually, the cache tier is overlaid "in front" of the backing storage tier.
-When a Ceph client needs data that resides in the storage tier, the cache tiering agent migrates the data to the cache tier on read, then it is sent to the Ceph client.
-  Thereafter, the Ceph client can perform I/O using the cache tier, until the data becomes inactive.
+- **writeback** mode: When admins configure tiers with ``writeback`` mode, Ceph clients write data to the base tier and receive an ACK from it.
+Then the cache tiering agent compares ``osd_tier_default_cache_min_write_recency_for_promote``, that means if the data is written over given times at a interval, it will be promoted to the cache tier.
+When Ceph clients need data that resides in the base tier, the cache tier will proxy read the data from the base tier and return to the client.
+Meanwhile, as same as write does, the cache tiering agent will decide whether migrating the data to the cache tier based on ``osd_tier_default_cache_min_read_recency_for_promote``.
+After the data is promoted to from the base tier, the Ceph client can perform I/O using the cache tier, until the data becomes inactive.
 This is ideal for mutable data (e.g., photo/video editing, transactional data, etc.).

 - **readproxy** mode: This mode will use any objects that already exist in the cache tier, but if an object is not present in the